Conley-Morse persistence barcode: a homological signature of combinatorial bifurcations: Combinatorial Multivector Fields Theory

 We denote the collection of all possible multivector fields on $X$ by $\smvf(X)$.
-Pair $(\smvf(X), \sqsubseteq)$ forms a partial order, and therefore, by Theorem \ref{thm:alexandrov_theorem}, we can interpret it as a finite topological space where upper sets correspond to open sets.
-In particular, the minimal open set containing $\cV\in\smvf(X)$ consists of all its refinements; we denote it $\opn_\sqsubseteq\cV$.
+The pair $(\smvf(X), \sqsubseteq)$ forms a partial order, and therefore, by Theorem \ref{thm:alexandrov_theorem}, we can interpret it as a finite topological space where upper sets correspond to open sets.
+In particular, the minimal open set containing $\cV\in\smvf(X)$ consists of all its refinements; we denote it $\opn_\sqsubseteq\cV$.\footnote{Note that $\cV\inscr\cV'$ implies that $\cV$ is higher in the poset (i.e. $\cV\geq\cV'$), which might appear counterintuitive.
+However, we follow the standard convention in the multivector fields literature, where open sets are identified with upper sets, a choice that makes multivectors, when drawn on a simplicial complex, geometrically resemble continuous isolating blocks. }

 An example of the $\smvf(X)$ is presented in Figure~\ref{fig:smvf-example}.
 For the sake of clarity, we restrict the example to multivector fields with multivectors that are connected.
 The dynamical interpretation of a disconnected multivector is unclear, however none of our proofs require that property.

-Note, that in finite setting, the $\opn_\sqsubseteq\cV$ is the best possible approximation of an ``$\epsilon$-neighborhood''.
-This perspective allows us to think of a multivector field $\cV'\in\opn_\sqsubseteq\cV$ as a \emph{combinatorial perturbation} of $\cV$.
+Note that in finite setting, the $\opn_\sqsubseteq\cV$ is the best possible approximation of an ``$\epsilon$-neighborhood''.
+Therefore, we can think of a multivector field $\cV'\in\opn_\sqsubseteq\cV$ as a \emph{combinatorial perturbation} of $\cV$.
 Hence, with the use of Proposition~\ref{prop:iso_block_is_lcl_Vcomp}, we mimic the stability of an isolating block present in the continuous theory of flows (see \cite[Proposition~1.1]{MischMro_Conley_2002}).